rosanafcunha/website_rosanafcunha/content/post/microct/index.md

 ---
-reading_time: false
+title: First time using micro-computed tomography (μCT)
+date: 2017-11-01T03:00:00.000Z
+summary: >-
-summary: Using the micro-computed tomography to observe how the plates that form the sea star body wall connect to each other and affect their phenotype.
+  Using the micro-computed tomography to observe how the plates that form the sea star body wall connect to each other and affect their phenotype.
+draft: false
+featured: false
 authors:
   - Rosana Cunha
-date: 2017-11-01T03:00:00.000Z
-profile: false
-comments: false
-title: First time using micro-computed tomography (μCT)
 image:
-  caption: ""
+  filename: featured.jpg
-  focal_point: ""
+  focal_point: Smart
-  placement: 2
-  preview_only: true
+  preview_only: false
 ---

 ---